-- Actual or anticipated variations in quarterly results of operations. - · Recommendations by securities analysts.

-- Operating and stock price performance of other companies that investors deem comparable to the Corporation. - News reports relating to trends, concerns and other issues in the financial services industry. - Perceptions in the marketplace regarding the Corporation and/or its competitors. - New technology used, or services offered, by competitors. - Significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving the Corporation or its competitors. - Failure to integrate acquisitions or realize anticipated benefits from acquisitions. - Changes in government regulations. - Geopolitical conditions such as acts or threats of terrorism or military conflicts.
+- Actual or anticipated variations in quarterly results of operations. - Recommendations by securities analysts. - Operating and stock price performance of other companies that investors deem comparable to the Corporation. - News reports relating to trends, concerns and other issues in the financial services industry. - Perceptions in the marketplace regarding the Corporation and/or its competitors. - New technology used, or services offered, by competitors. - Significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving the Corporation or its competitors. - Failure to integrate acquisitions or realize anticipated benefits from acquisitions. - Changes in government regulations. - Geopolitical conditions such as acts or threats of terrorism or military conflicts.

-General market fluctuations, industry factors and general economic and political conditions and events, such as economic slowdowns or recessions, interest rate changes or credit loss trends, could also cause the Corporation's stock price to decrease regardless of operating results.
+General market fluctuations, including real or anticipated changes in the strength of the Texas economy; industry factors and general economic and political conditions and events, such as economic slowdowns or recessions; interest rate changes or credit loss trends could also cause the Corporation's stock price to decrease regardless of operating results.